marinagem-www/2023.marinagem.com/projects/en/essence-of-a-virtual-soul.md

 ---
-ptitle: Essence of a Virtual Soul
+project_title: Essence of a Virtual Soul
 category: machines
 year: '2018'
 medium: Installation with light tube, reflective coating and paint